 [END FIGURE 5.21 HERE]

-A significant increase in acidification resulting from net metabolic CO2 release coupled with ocean circulation changes has been shown with high confidence in large swathes of intermediate waters both in the Pacific and Atlantic oceans (Byrne et al., 2010; Carter et al., 2017; Chu et al., 2016; Dore et al., 2009; Rios et a., 2015; Lauvset et al., 2020).
+A significant increase in acidification resulting from net metabolic CO2 release coupled with ocean circulation changes has been shown with high confidence in large swathes of intermediate waters in the Pacific and Atlantic oceans (Dore et al., 2009; Byrne et al., 2010; Rios et al., 2015; Chu et al., 2016; Carter et al., 2017b; Lauvset et al., 2020).
 For example, ocean circulation contributes a pH change of –0.013 ± 0.013 to the overall observed change of –0.029 ± 0.014 for 1993–2013 at depths around 1000 m at 30°S–40°S in the South Atlantic ocean (Ríos et al., 2015).
-Long-term repeated observations in the North Pacific show a decline in dissolved oxygen (–4.0 μmol kg−1 per decade at maximum) being sustained in the intermediate water since the 1980s (Takatani et al., 2012; Sasano et al., 2015), and thus the amplification of acidification associated with the weakening ventilation is thought to have been occurring persistently.
+Long-term repeated observations in the North Pacific show a decline in dissolved oxygen (–4.0 μmol kg−1 per decade at maximum) being sustained in the intermediate water since the 1980s (Takatani et al., 2012; Sasano et al., 2015).
+The amplification of acidification associated with the weakening ventilation is thought to have been occurring persistently.
 In contrast, for the North Pacific subtropical mode water, large decadal variability in pH and aragonite saturation state with amplitudes of about 0.02 and about 0.1, respectively, are superimposed on secular declining trends due to anthropogenic CO2 invasion (Oka et al., 2019).
 This is associated with the variability in ventilation due to the approximately 50% variation in the formation volume of the mode water that is forced remotely by the Pacific decadal oscillation (Qiu et al., 2014; Oka et al., 2015).

-These trends of acidification in the ocean interior leads to high confidence in shoaling of the saturation horizons of calcium carbonate minerals where Ω = 1.
-In the Pacific Ocean where the aragonite saturation horizon is shallower (a few hundred meters to 1200 m; Figure 5.21c), the rate of its shoaling is on the order of 1–2 m yr-1 (Feely et al., 2012; Ross et al., 2020).
-In contrast, shoaling rates of 4 m yr-1 to 1710 m for 1984–2008 and of 10–15 m yr-1 to 2250 m for 1991–2016 have been observed in the Iceland sea and the Irminger sea, respectively (Olafsson et al., 2009; Perez et al., 2018).
+These trends of acidification in the ocean interior lead to high confidence in shoaling of the saturation horizons of calcium carbonate minerals where Ω = 1.
+In the Pacific Ocean where the aragonite saturation horizon is shallower (a few hundred metres to 1200 m; Figure 5.21c), the rate of its shoaling is in the order of 1–2 m yr–1 (Feely et al., 2012; Ross et al., 2020).
+In contrast, shoaling rates of 4 m yr–1 to 1710 m for 1984–2008 and of 10–15 m yr–1 to 2250 m for 1991–2016 have been observed in the Iceland sea and the Irminger sea, respectively (Olafsson et al., 2009; Perez et al., 2018).

 In summary, ocean acidification is spreading into the ocean interior.
 Its rates at depths are controlled by the ventilation of the ocean interior as well as anthropogenic CO2 uptake at the surface, thereby diminishing with depth (very high confidence) (Figure 5.21).
-Variability in ocean circulation modulates the trend of ocean acidification at depths through the changes in ventilation and their impacts on metabolic CO2 content, but there are large knowledge gaps of ventilation changes leading to low confidence in their impacts in many ocean regions (Sections 9.2.2.3 and 9.3.2; Section 5.3.3.2).
+Variability in ocean circulation modulates the trend of ocean acidification at depths through the changes in ventilation and their impacts on metabolic CO2 content.
+However, the large knowledge gap around ventilation changes leads to low confidence in their impacts in many ocean regions (Sections 5.3.3.2; 9.2.2.3 and 9.3.2).

-Ocean Deoxygenation and its Implications for GHGs
+Ocean Deoxygenation and its Implications for Greenhouse Gases